yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 ## Standalone Process Deployment

 One option is to run a standalone process which will host the Processing Unit container.
 Like above, this should be used for debug purposes only since it is not deployed and managed by the service grid.
-This is done simply by calling the following commands from your {{<GigaSpaces Root>\Bin}} directory:
+This is done simply by calling the following commands from your `<GigaSpaces Root>\Bin` directory:

 The following deploys the data processor:
 {code}